 Anyone read Tana French?
 I started the Dublin Murder Squad books in September and fell in love with the series.
 In the Woods and The Likeness were both original and yet familiar to me and the writing style was beautiful.
 There’s mystery, relationships, and intrigue.

 My husband nearly gave me a heart attack hanging this sign but we finally have our first piece up on the brick gallery wall.
 I’m going with a rustic travel vibe here so my maps will go on this wall too.
+We are also looking to install fiber internet in the house for faster blog uploads.
+You can visit this site for installation help.

 My IKEA trip got me planning the guest bedroom/studio.
 Sometimes I have trouble seeing the purpose of a space.
 Do I design for myself or for guests?
 Do I go with something that matches the rest of the house or a space that has its own personality?
 How often will people really sleep over at my house?
 I am debating bed v. daybed v. no bed.
 I’m debating nearly built in shelves from a store v. finding the right vintage pieces v. making my own look no matter the source.
 I’m debating pink, gold, green, blue, gray, and white.
 I have some firmer ideas but it’s hard to know where to go.